I had asked on Facebook if anyone had any questions about sex and/or marriage since I hadn’t gotten an anonymous question in a couple of weeks.

 Our Sexploration List is a 25-page resource designed to make it easier for you and your spouse to share your sexual likes, dislikes, desires, boundaries, and fantasies.
 It gives a framework for discussing over two hundred activities, words, vocalizations, name, and feelings as well as worksheets to build lists of activities you are both interested in now or might be in the future.

-Your brain might be overloaded and misfiring
+If your legs shake after sex, your brain might be overloaded and misfiring

 Lastly, it could simply be that your nervous system is just overwhelmed with all the pleasure signals and it doesn’t know what to do with itself.
 Pleasure and pain use the same mechanisms to tell the brain that something is going on.
 It’s the same sensors picking up the feeling, and the same system transmitting those feelings.

 When we feel in pain, our bodies tend to quickly try to get away from whatever is hurting us, like if you touch a hot pan, your arm jerks your hand away before you can even really process that’s happening.
+Actually, what happens is that the high level of input from the pain hits your spinal cord and actually short-circuits and jumps to the return path, sending a muscle-contract response before the signal even hits your brain.
+You literally move before you know why.
+In a sense, it’s pre-cognition.

 So, there you go.
 Four reasons why you might shake after you have an orgasm.
 If you’ve heard of others, let us know in the comments below.